recursive-one/wiki.recursive.one/Haskell.md

 [Haskell](https://www.haskell.org/) is a pure-[/FP]() language I ([/who/astynax]()) really like and use in my projects.
 I write Haskell in the [/Emacs]() or just use the REPL.

+# How to get and use

+I use [ghcup](https://www.haskell.org/ghcup/) to get the [GHC compiler](https://www.haskell.org/ghc/) itself, the [Haskell Language Server](https://github.com/haskell/haskell-language-server), the [Cabal](https://cabal.readthedocs.io) tool.

+In the past, I preferred the [Stack](https://docs.haskellstack.org) tool but nowadays I'm glad to use the Cabal.
+Someday, I may adopt the [/Nix (package manager)]() as a more predictable alternative/companion for Cabal.

 # Notable packages

 - [/Turtle (library)](), a shell scripting toolkit